 - 1 cup walnuts chopped

-- In the bowl of a stand mixer fitted with a paddle, beat the chopped up, cold butter until it comes together.
-It should be creamy and still cold.
+- In the bowl of a stand mixer fitted with a paddle, beat the butter until it comes together.
+It should be creamy.

 - Add the sugar and continue to beat until it is mixed in.
 Gradually add the eggs and vanilla and continue beating with the paddle on medium until mixed, scraping sides of bowl once or twice.
 The coolness from the eggs should make the butter seize up again so the creamy mixture will appear lumpy.

 - Meanwhile, in a separate bowl, mix the flour, salt, baking soda, baking powder with the mixer on medium-low (or by hand with a heavy duty rubber scraper), gradually add the flour mixture stirring just until mixed.
-Stir in the chocolate chips (and nuts).
+Stir in the chocolate chips (and nuts if using).

 - Empty the batter onto a large flat surface and make sure all the ingredients are evenly incorporated.
 Instead of lumping it all together, keep it kind of loose.
 Divide into 8-12 balls.
-The dough should be cold before you even put it in the refrigerator, but chilling the dough will help make the cookies taller.
+The dough should be cold so refrigerate or freeze fir a half hour.
+Chilling the dough will help make the cookies taller.

 *I put the balls of dough in the freezer for a half hr before backing.
 This ensures a great Thick cookie with layers of chocolate.

 - Preheat oven to 375 degrees F. put the frozen cookies in for 8 minutes.
 Then with the oven still closed turn it down to 325 for another 8-12 minutes until cookies appear set.
 Let sit for 5 minutes on cookie sheets and then cool fully on baking rack.
 The cookies will be a light color.

 Original copycat recipe credit to: Cookiemadness.net